ABM vs demand generation

 When the question is 'X or Y?', this is where we break down the actual trade-offs: fractional vs full-time, agency vs fractional, GEO vs SEO, ABM vs demand-gen, and others.

-ABM vs demand gen is not a channel debate; it is a coverage-versus-depth decision.
+ABM vs demand gen is not a channel debate; it is a choice between covering a category and going deep on a finite list of accounts.

 Outbound is a sales motion targeting a list of personas; ABM is a coordinated sales and marketing motion targeting a list of accounts.

-An agency of record buys continuity, embedded knowledge, and a single accountable partner; a project agency buys focused expertise without long-term overhead.
+An agency of record buys continuity, embedded knowledge, and one accountable partner; a project agency buys focused expertise without long-term overhead.

-Google AI Overviews compress the answer; traditional search hands the user a list and lets them pick.
+Google AI Overviews compress the answer into one synthesized block; traditional search hands the user a list and lets them pick the source.

 An SEO audit checks performance in classical search results; an AI-readiness audit checks whether AI engines can cite, summarize, and recommend you correctly.

-The fractional CMO vs full-time CMO decision is rarely about cost; it is about decision volume.
+The fractional CMO vs full-time CMO choice is rarely about cost: it comes down to how many senior marketing decisions you actually face.

-A fractional CMO is structurally part-time senior marketing leadership, usually 1–3 days per week, built for companies that need sharper judgment.
+A fractional CMO is structurally part-time marketing leadership, usually 1–3 days per week, for companies that need better marketing decisions, not more hours.

-A fractional CMO vs consultant decision comes down to ownership.
+A fractional CMO vs consultant decision comes down to who owns execution: advice and a plan, or embedded marketing leadership that ships.

 SEO ranks pages on a search results page; GEO earns citations, summaries, and mentions inside an AI answer.